erizov/Professor/semester_2/lecture_09_behavioral_patterns/strategy/README.md

 ## Often Used Together With

-Strategy is commonly used in combination with:
+Strategy is used in combination with:

 - **Factory**: Often combined for comprehensive solutions
-- **Singleton**: Often combined for comprehensive solutions
-- **Observer**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- **Template Method**: Strategy uses composition, template method uses inheritance
+- **Template Method**: Strategy uses composition, template algorithm uses inheritance
 - **State Pattern**: Strategy chooses algorithm, state pattern changes behavior based on state
-- **Command Pattern**: Strategy encapsulates algorithm, command encapsulates request
+- **Command Pattern**: Strategy encapsulates atechnique command encapsulates request

 ## Self-Assessment Questions